major/MySQLTuner-perl/README.md

 * Cloud based is not supported at this time (Help wanted!
 GCP, AWS, Azure support requested)

 ***Unsupported storage engines: PRs welcome***
+--

 * NDB is not supported feel free to create a Pull Request
-* MyISAM is too old and no longer active
-* RockDB
 * Archive
 * Spider
 * ColummStore
-* TokuDB
-* XtraDB
 * Connect

+Unmaintenained staff from MySQL or MariaDB:
+--

+* MyISAM is too old and no longer active
+* RockDB is not maintained anymore
+* TokuDB is not maintained anymore
+* XtraDB is not maintained anymore

 * CVE vulnerabilities detection support from [https://cve.mitre.org](https://cve.mitre.org)